xbeat/Machine-Learning/README.md

 Convolutional Neural Networks on Manifolds

 Convolutional Neural Networks (CNNs) have revolutionized image processing tasks, but their application to non-Euclidean domains like manifolds presents unique challenges.
 This presentation explores how CNNs can be adapted to work on manifold-structured data, opening up new possibilities in fields such as 3D shape analysis, geospatial data processing, and social network analysis.

+## Handling Imbalanced Datasets with kNN in Python

+kNN for Imbalanced Datasets

+k-Nearest Neighbors (kNN) is a popular machine learning algorithm, but it can struggle with imbalanced datasets.
+This presentation will explore techniques to effectively use kNN on highly imbalanced data using Python.

 ## One-Hot Encoding in Python for Machine Learning